• Tue. Feb 3rd, 2026

 A WINTER WONDERLAND

-Winter sports and activities offer visitors a refreshing alternative to the island’s sunny summer culture.
-The island’s ski resorts, hiking trails, and vibrant local culture in the mountains provide a winter experience that is both adventurous and enriching.
 Rising to an elevation of 1,952 meters at its highest point at Mount Olympus, the Troodos Mountains are the primary destination for winter sports on the island.
-Often dominated by snow during the winter months, the whole region transforms into a picturesque winter wonderland.
-Visitors often describe the setting at this time of the year as a festive picture postcard scene.
+Often dominated by snow during the winter, the whole region transforms into a picturesque winter wonderland.
+Most visitors to the region often describe the setting as a festive, snow-capped picture postcard scene.
+The TROODOS SKI RESORT, which operates from December through to March, offers a variety of winter sports.
+This often includes skiing, snowboarding, snowshoeing, winter cycling, hiking and snow trekking.

 SKIING ON MOUNT OLYMPUS

-The TROODOS SKI RESORT, which operates from December to March, offers a variety of winter sports.
-These include skiing, snowboarding, snowshoeing, cycling and trekking.
-The winter season also allows visitors to immerse themselves in the rich culture and heritage of Cyprus.
-Traditional villages, such as Omodos and Kakopetria, come alive with a series of winter festivals that display local crafts, food, and several traditional village customs.
-The skiing on Mount Olympus is modest by international standards, but it does provide a delightful experience for both novice and advanced skiers.
-The resort is accessible to all, offering ski and snowboarding equipment for hire on a daily basis.
-The four slopes are equipped with modern ski lifts, ensuring that skiers can easily access each slope.
-The most popular is the ‘Valley’ slope, which is ideal for novice skiers looking to learn the basics.
+Skiing on Mount Olympus is modest by international standards, but it does provide a delightful experience for both novice and advanced skiers.
+This makes the ski resort accessible to all.
+With this in mind, all ski and snowboarding equipment is generally available for daily hire.
+The four modern slopes are equipped with ski lifts, ensuring easy access.
+The most popular is the ‘Valley’ slope, which is ideal for novice skiers.
 Experienced skiers can challenge themselves on the more difficult ‘Kaloskopio’ slope.

 WINTER HIKING & SNOWSHOEING

-For those who prefer a more leisurely pace, winter hiking or snowshoeing is another popular activity.
-It is an excellent way to explore the snowy landscapes of the Troodos Mountains.
-Numerous mountainous nature trails remain accessible during the winter months, and they provide the opportunity to witness the stunning winter scenery of the Troodos Mountains.
+If there’s no snow for skiing, the region offers beautiful snowy landscapes for snowshoeing, winter hiking or biking.
+This allows visitors or those who prefer a more leisurely pace the chance to enjoy scenic village life with fireside dining and hot beverages.
+Numerous mountainous nature trails remain accessible during the winter months.
+They tend to provide the opportunity to witness some stunning winter scenery, and this creates an excellent way to explore the snowy landscapes of the Troodos Mountains.
 These trails meander through forested areas, offering breathtaking views of the snow-capped peaks and valleys below.
-The trail from Troodos Square to Mount Olympus is particularly popular.
-This particular trail offers both panoramic views and an invigorating experience for several outdoor enthusiasts.
-Guided snowshoeing tours offer the chance to be guided by experienced instructors.
+The trail from Troodos Square to Mount Olympus is particularly popular and offers both panoramic views and an invigorating experience for several outdoor enthusiasts.
+Guided snowshoeing tours also offer the chance to be guided by experienced instructors.
 They direct visitors through scenic paths, sharing insights about the local area every day throughout the winter.

 MOUNTAIN BIKING

-Despite the snow, mountain biking remains a thrilling activity throughout the winter months.
+Mountain biking in the snow remains a thrilling activity throughout the winter months.
 Several bikers traverse the trails that wind through the forests, en route to the numerous villages.
 They all provide stunning views of the surrounding countryside.
-Mountain bike enthusiasts tend to bring their bikes with them, but mountain bikes can also be hired locally.
+Although most mountain bike enthusiasts tend to bring their own specialised bikes with them, there are still bikes that can also be hired locally.

 PHOTOGRAPHY & BIRD WATCHING